passport/www.passportjs.org/books/concepts/webauthn/README.md

 stack, collectively known as [FIDO2](https://fidoalliance.org/fido2/), is paired with software that authenticates public key credentials on the server-side.

-Compared with the relative simplicity of authenticating a username and password (setting aside the inherent security concerns), authenticating a public key credential involves many more moving pieces.
+Compared with the relative simplicity of authenticating a username and password, authenticating a public key credential involves many more moving pieces.
 Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint reader or portable security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).

 This shift in how a user authenticates, while improving security, also introduces new experiences that a user needs to understand and new technologies